Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction

 If our Application is designed in such a way that when the existing linked file is replaced with a new one on a LAN, with the same name, then the Project must be able to identify the presence of new data in the attached file and allow the user to upload the new records into the master file.
-But, before this action is implemented it becomes our responsibility as a developer to see that the data once uploaded is not duplicated in the System.
+But, before this action is implemented, it becomes our responsibility as developers to see that the data once uploaded is not duplicated in the System.

 External Data Source Files.